clonq/dao/README.md

 **Implementations**

+daoi is just an interface.
+You need a concrete dao implementation in order to persist your models.
+Currently there is only one known implementation for AWS S3: [dao-s3](https://github.com/clonq/dao-s3) (v0 compliant).

 Below are the operations required to be implemented by a concrete dao implementation grouped by the compliance level.
-A dao implementation should be at least v0 compliant.
+A dao implementation must be at least v0 compliant.

 *v0 compliant operations*: create, read, update, delete